vitusventure/5thSRD/docs/rules/conditions.md

+description: Descriptions of different conditions affecting players and creatures from the 5e SRD (System Reference Document).

 # Conditions
 Conditions alter a creature's capabilities in a variety of ways and can arise as a result of a spell, a class feature, a monster's attack, or other effect.
 Most conditions, such as blinded, are impairments, but a few, such as invisible, can be advantageous.